YYDS5522/yolo/README.md

 ### MANet_PD Module:
 A multi‑scale aggregation network designed for the model neck, optimizing feature refinement and fusion via the Star_Block module.
 ### WiseIoU Loss Function:
-A dynamic bounding‑box regression loss with a focusing mechanism and penalty term, tailored for regression tasks on low‑quality samples in pest datasets.
+A dynamic bounding‑box regression loss with a focusing mechanism and penalty term.

 ## Usage Instructions